 Your page will be removed, but not permanently deleted.

-To learn how to permanently delete pages in WordPress, see this tutorial:
+To learn how to permanently delete WordPress pages, see the tutorial below:

 Now that you have deleted the sample page, the next step is to delete unnecessary WordPress plugins.